manusa/helm-java/README.md

 # Helm Client for Java

-This is a Helm client for Java.
-Run Helm commands directly from Java with this library without the need for a Helm CLI.
+Run Helm commands directly from Java with this client library without the need for a Helm CLI.

 It allows you to execute Helm commands directly from Java without requiring a separate Helm installation.
 Despite this, it still leverages the native Helm libraries, which are written in Go, to function.